 - Next, add all the spices, salt, minced garlic and oil.
 Mix everything thoroughly with your hand and let it marinate in the fridge for at least 30 minutes to overnight.
 This will make the kebabs easier to work with.

 - Once ready to bake, preheat the oven to 450 degrees and line a baking sheet with parchment paper.
-Form a medium-sized ball (1/4 cup) with the ground chicken and with a chopstick in the center; shape it into an oblong using quick, deft movements up and down the chopstick so that the meat is even.
+Form a medium-sized ball (1/4 cup) with the ground chicken and with a chopstick in the center; shape it into an oblong shape using quick, deft movements up and down the chopstick so that the meat is even.
 Slide the kebab off the chopstick and lay it on the baking sheet.
 Continue till you run out of the meat.
-You should get about 25 medium-sized kebabs.
+You should get about 24 medium-sized kebabs.

 - Bake for 20-25 minutes flipping the kebabs midway.
 Use a meat thermometer to check the doneness, 165ºF for chicken.
+Once ready, enjoy with chutney and some kachumbar.

 Notes